KiCad/kicad-source-mirror/Documentation/development/coding-style-policy.md

 file.

-# 7. When in Rome... #
+# 7. When in Doubt... # {#when_in_doubt}
-Anywhere there are multiple acceptable options, follow the formatting elsewhere in the same file.
+When editing existing source code files and there are multiple acceptable code formatting options or no formatting is defined, follow the existing formatting in the file.

-If you encounter a situation that has no guidance, follow the formatting elsewhere in the same file.

 # 8. I Wrote X Lines of Code Before I Read This Document # {#x_lines}
 It's OK.
 We all make mistakes.
 Fortunately, KiCad provides a